-As commentator Manel Pérez observes, "In Barcelona the authorities, unions and general public have reacted with indignation to the kind of [corporate] conduct which in the US is considered an inherent part of capitalism."
+As commentator Manel Pérez observes, "In Barcelona the authorities, unions and people in general have reacted with indignation to the kind of corporate conduct that is considered an inherent part of capitalism in the US."
 Tell that to America's General Motors workers.
-But he has a point: we expect companies to be paternalistic here, partly because of our protectionist habits.
-Foment del Treball's Joan Rosell says not to worry, that these departures don't upset the apple cart, that we should continue to focus on industry.
-And compete in terms of low wages?
+But he has a point: here we expect companies to be paternalistic, partly because of our protectionist habits.
+Management association Foment del Treball's Joan Rosell says not to worry, that these departures don't upset the apple cart and that we should continue to focus on industry...
+And compete on the basis of low wages?
 The high-value, high-tech grail is out of reach because of one big shortcoming - education.